harryzy/lododo-arm/README.md

 </div>

-An intelligent robotic arm system integrating computer vision, motion planning, and voice control based on ROS2 Humble.
-Supports distributed deployment with Raspberry Pi for hardware control and PC for planning/perception.
+An intelligent robotic arm system based on ROS2 Humble, implementing a complete ROS2 control system for the SO-101 arm ([LeRobot SO-101](https://huggingface.co/docs/lerobot/so101)) and the follower arm from the LeKiwi project ([LeRobot LeKiwi](https://huggingface.co/docs/lerobot/lekiwi)).
+With an ultra-low hardware cost of approximately **$110 per arm**, this system integrates computer vision, motion planning, and voice control capabilities.
+It supports distributed deployment with Raspberry Pi for hardware control and PC for planning/perception, making it ideal for learning ROS2, basic robotic arm control, and educational demonstrations.
+You can control the arm through MoveIt2 for any motion, use Python code for programmatic control, or enable automated control via computer vision with camera integration (note: some parameter adjustments may be needed based on lighting conditions and actual hardware).

 ## ✨ Features